-Direct fired heaters are similar to a gas barbecue grill or your gas stove top.
+Direct fired heaters are similar to a gas barbecue grill or your gas stovetop.
 With propane or natural gas heating, units force air directly through the flame to heat the air.

-Benefits to using direct fired heaters include:
+Benefits of using direct fired heaters include:

-- Efficiency – Direct fired heaters convert 100% of the fuel being used to direct heat which lowers fuel consumption and operating Costs
+- Efficiency – Direct fired heaters convert 100% of the fuel being used to direct heat which lowers fuel consumption and operating costs.

-- Easy to Transport – Direct fired heaters are fairly simple pieces of equipment that can be moved to where heat is needed
+- Easy to Transport – Direct fired heaters are fairly simple pieces of equipment that can be moved to where heat is needed.

-- Some units do not require electricity
+- Electricity Requirements – Some units do not require electricity.

 Some drawbacks to using direct fired heaters are: